tenebris-tech/tbl/README.md

 Please see the LICENSE file for licence information.

 For an example of how to use the evidence package, please refer to example/main.go

+Please note that the example code uses an evidence package function to load http-headers.json.
+This file can be downloaded from TubBoat Logic when the custom evidence integration is created, and contains the required credentials.
+A separate endpoint (URL) is required for each evidence task, but a single set of credentials can be used.
+An example of the file is included as example/http-headers-example.json.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,